Experts say there are two reasons why private lenders tend to focus on real estate.

 First, from flippers who need money for renos to commercial investors in search of bridge loans, there is reliable, consistent demand for cash from the real estate sector.
 While larger developers and builders generally have lines of credit set up to cover these costs, smaller operations will seek cash in the private market.

 The short-term nature of these investors’ projects means you can charge comparable interest rates to what they would likely be offered by mainstream lenders.
-In Canada, an interest rate of ten per cent or more on private deals isn’t unheard of, according to real estate experts, although seven-to-ten per cent is more common.
+In Canada, an interest rate of 10% or more on private deals isn’t unheard of, according to real estate experts, although 7-to-10% is more common.

 Second, because your loans will be secured with your borrowers’ real estate assets, the collateral involved will generally be worth far more than the amount you’ll be lending.
 That helps keep your risk in check.